marcusnobrega-eng/profile/_pages/Developed_Models.md

 Model Description:
 - Spatially varied inputs given by rasters representing the land use and land cover, terrain elevation, and soil texture characteristics
-- Possibility to simulate a variety of rain-on-the-grid boundary conditions such as: (i) concentrated rainfall, (ii) interpolated rainfall from known rain gauges, (iii) maps of rainfall, and (iv) satellite rainfall from PERSIANN-PDIR (automatically)
+- Possibility to simulate a variety of rain-on-the-grid boundary conditions, such as: (i) concentrated rainfall, (ii) interpolated rainfall from known rain gauges, (iii) maps of rainfall, and (iv) satellite rainfall from PERSIANN-PDIR (automatically)
-- Possibility to simulate inflow hydrographs, stage hydrographs, dam-break scenarios, monte-carlo simulations, and control of valves and gauges spatially in the catchment
+- Possibility to simulate inflow hydrographs, stage hydrographs, dam-break scenarios, Monte-Carlo simulations, and control of valves and gauges spatially in the catchment
 - Possibility to simulate internal boundary conditions to represent flow controls and detention ponds
-- Infiltration simulated by Green-Ampt model
+- Infiltration simulated by the Green-Ampt model
-- Evapotranspiration simulated by Penman-Monteith formulation
+- Evapotranspiration simulated by the Penman-Monteith formulation
-- Groundwater replenishing by SWMM approach
+- Groundwater replenishment by the SWMM approach
+- Groundwater fluxes simulated with 2D Boussinesq Model
 - Momentum equations solved by the local-inertial 2D approximations or by cellular automata approach
 - Outlet boundary conditions of normal flow or critical flow
 - Automatic calibration algorithm provided
 - One-at-the-time sensitivity analysis code
 - Outputs saved in a variety of formats, such as .TIF rasters, .mp4 animations, .csv stage-discharge values in internal gauges and at the outlet, .png figures of the input data, etc.
-- The model is fully written in Matlab and includes all input data from Excel spreadsheets.
+- The model is fully written in MATLAB and includes all input data from Excel spreadsheets.

-<i> Example of a rain-on-the grid simulation of a 1 in 50 year rainfall in an urban area with influence of urban drainage - Sao Paulo, Brazil.h</i>
+<i> Example of a rain-on-the-grid simulation of a 1 in 50 year rainfall in an urban area with influence of urban drainage - Sao Paulo, Brazil.h</i>

 <img src="https://marcusnobrega-eng.github.io/profile//files/Rain_on_the_grid.gif">